Teaching through a translator? These tips are found in our short-term ministries handbook that is read by all of our teachers.

 Tip 3: Just because a person is a translator doesn’t mean he or she is completely fluent in English.

-Explanation: Depending on where you are going and what you are doing, you may get a translator who has studied English for 10 years and speaks like he graduated from Oxford, or you may get a person who has much less training but is still quite capable to handle most conversation.
+Explanation: Depending on where you are going and what you are doing, you may get a translator who has studied English for ten years and speaks like he graduated from Oxford, or you may get a person who has much less training but is still quite capable of handling most conversation.

 Application: Be patient with whoever is translating for you and be grateful that you have a translator rather than having to learn a whole new language.
 You are just going to have to get to know your translator to discover the limits (if any) of his or her understanding.